qnope/Little-Type-Library/README.md

 ```

 ## typed_static_assert and if_constexpr macro
-When you want to check at compile time parameter for a function, it is not possible because `constexpr` function must work in a run-time context.
-However, since we are using our `false_t` or `true_t`, it is possible to tell the compiler to not call the function that operate the test, but only check its return type.
-That is why you may need such macro.
+When one wants to check parameters of a function at compile time, it is not possible because `constexpr` function must work in a run-time context.
+However, since we are using our `false_t` or `true_t`, it is possible to tell the compiler to not call the function that operates the test, but only check its return type.
+That is why you may need such a macro.

 ```cpp
 #define typed_static_assert(f) static_assert(decltype(f){});